 If the LRR does not contain a role matching the requirements, then a decision should be made as to whether to use an inexact role or create a new one.
-The pros and cons of creating new roles are listed below:
+The pros and cons of creating new roles are given in the table below.